International response to the Holocaust: United States

-Initially, America refused to accept Jewish refugees who were in need.
+Initially, America refused to accept Jewish refugees.
 Between 1933 and 1945, the United States accepted more refugees than any other country: around 132,000.
 It has faced criticism for not admitting more refugees, especially during the war, as even the immigration quotas available went unfilled.

 In Washington, President Roosevelt, sensitive to the importance of his Jewish constituency, consulted with Jewish leaders.
 He followed their advice to not emphasize the Holocaust for fear of inciting antisemitism in the U.S. Historians argue that after Pearl Harbor:

 Roosevelt and his military and diplomatic advisers sought to unite the nation and blunt Nazi propaganda by avoiding the appearance that the United States was fighting a war for the Jews.
 They did not tolerate any potentially divisive initiatives nor did they tolerate any diversion from their campaign to win the war as quickly and decisively as possible. ...
 Success on the battlefield, Roosevelt and his advisers believed, was the only sure way to save the surviving Jews of Europe.

 Historian Laurel Leff has written on modern day attempts by State Department historians to whitewash the indifference of certain US consular officials dealing with visa applications of Jewish refugees attempting to flee from Nazi Germany.
 She contends that the record of those diplomats was far worse than the State Department today is willing to admit, and presents a number of examples in which the actions of US officials directly prevented imperiled Jews from finding sanctuary in the United States even though immigration quotas had not been filled.

 Soviet Union

 The Soviet Union was invaded and partially occupied by Axis forces.
 Approximately 300,000 to 500,000 Soviet Jews served in the Red Army during the conflict.
 The Jewish Anti-Fascist Committee established in 1941, was active in propagandising for the Soviet war effort but was treated with suspicion.
 The Soviet press, tightly censored, often deliberately obscured the particular anti-Jewish motivation of the Holocaust.

 However as early as August 1941, Radio Moscow's Yiddish language broadcasts publicised that the Germans were systemically massacring Jews in the occupied areas of the Soviet Union.

-Soviet media circulated photographs and journalists’ reports in January 1942 of the Nazi killing spree of 7000 Jews at Kerch in November–December 1941.
+Soviet media circulated photographs and journalists' reports in January 1942 of the Nazi killing spree of 7000 Jews at Kerch in November–December 1941.

 Ilya Selvinsky's poem "I Saw It!" ("Ia eto videl!") appearing in Bolshevik on January 23, 1942, depicted the aftermath of the mass execution of thousands of Jews outside the Crimean city of Kerch.
 According to Maxim D. Shrayer, Selvinsky's "I Saw It!" was the first literary text about the Shoah to reach a nationwide audience.
 In 1943, lieutenant colonel Selvinsky was summoned to Moscow, punitively dismissed from the army, and subjected to repressions.